 Family Morning Programs

-- *Rescheduled* Free Family Morning - Due to weather, this event has been rescheduled for Saturday, February 11.
-Join the Washington County Museum as we celebrate the New Year by learning how different cultures throughout the region mark their celebrations.
-Participate in hands-on activities, crafts, and games and interact with members from the Ukrainian-American Cultural Association, Centro Cultural, and the Hope Chinese Charter School.
-Come...
+- Free Family Morning: February 11 - Join the Washington County Museum as we celebrate the New Year by learning how different cultures throughout the region mark their celebrations.
+Participate in hands-on activities, crafts, and games and interact with members from the Pacific University Deutsch Club, Ukrainian-American Cultural Association, Pacific University French Club, and the Hope Chinese Charter School.
+Come explore unique traditions and celebrate the diversity...
 Read More

 - Free Family Morning– December 10 - Timber!
 Explore the Museum’s exhibit “Timber in the Tualatin Valley.”
 Learn logging camp lingo, make a forest craft to take home, and local Storyteller Emmy Blue will tell tales of the Enchanted Forest at 11 a.m.
 More about the Performer Children’s author and storyteller Emmy Blue tells original tales and legends about the magical creatures...
 Read More

 - Free Family Morning-November 12 - Celebrate India with Bollywood Movez dance school!
 Mini dance workshops will take place at 11:30 a.m. and 12:30 p.m.
 Crafts and henna tattoos will occur throughout event.
 Free Family Mornings occur the second Saturday of each month, September- May from 10 a.m. – 1 p.m.
 Event Date: Saturday, November 12 Event Times: 10:00 a.m. -1...
 Read More